NixImagery/Something-Understood/README.md

 That perceived pedagogy is the subject of my current, part-time doctoral research project being conducted at the University of Edinburgh under the supervision of [Dr. Mike Lynch](https://www.ed.ac.uk/profile/michael-lynch) and [Dr. James Lamb](https://www.ed.ac.uk/profile/james-lamb).

 These files were created from the BBC archive and other places and are shared here in the public interest, for anyone who might be interested.
+The site is not endorsed by, nor connected with, the producers or presenters of the programme.